Sank's Glossary of Linguistics

 CORE TRANSITIVE VERB

 (Grammar) The transitive verbs of a language are, loosely speaking, those verbs that display the unmarked expression of arguments for two-argument verbs.
-Their arguments are said to bear the core grammatical relations "subject" and "object".
+Their arguments are said to bear the core grammatical relations subject and object.

 Many discussions of transitivity recognize a core—and perhaps for that reason privileged—subset of transitive verbs.
-These verbs have a clear semantic characterization, fitting the "agent acts on and causes an effect on patient" mold that is behind the name "transitive".
+These verbs have a clear semantic characterization, fitting the "agent acts on and causes an effect on patient" mold that is behind the name transitive.
 Members of this set in English include cut, destroy, kill, and transitive break and open.
 I call these verbs, which are defined by a conjunction of syntactic and semantic properties, core transitive verbs (CTVs); these are roughly equivalent to what Andrews (1985) calls primary transitive verbs.
 Given this definition, CTVs are verbs that qualify as "highly" transitive in Hopper and Thompson's 1980 sense, and their arguments clearly meet Dowty's 1991 agent and patient proto-role entailments. | Beth Levin, 1999

 CORONAL STOP DELETION

-(Phonology) In English this involves a variable phonological process deleting coronal stops from final coda clusters.
-It operates variably in all varieties of English and is everywhere conditioned by the morphological status of the targeted stop.
+1. (Phonology) In English this involves a variable phonological process deleting coronal stops from final coda clusters.
+It operates variably in all varieties of English and is everywhere conditioned by the morphological status of the targeted stop. | Gregory R. Guy, 1996

 CORRELATE